a) Glucokinase

 d) Brain

-27) Gluconeogenesis is the production of glucose from non-carbohydrate molecules.
+27) Gluconeogenesis metabolic pathway is the synthesis of glucose from non-carbohydrate molecules.

-Which of the following is not a substrate for gluconeogenesis?
+Which of the following is not the substrate for gluconeogenesis?

 a) Lactate